wallit/wallit-nodejs-sdk/README.md

 ### Requirements

  - NodeJS 5+ (Only tested on 5, may work with older versions but not supported.)
- - iMoneza publisher account
+ - Wallit merchant/publisher account

 ### Bugs, Feature Requests and Testing

-The features of this project are handled internally by iMoneza.
-However, we do encourage you to visit [the issues section](https://github.com/iMoneza/imoneza-nodejs-api/issues) here on GitHub if you have any suggestions, requests, or find a bug.
+The features of this project are handled internally by Wallit.
+However, we do encourage you to visit [the issues section](https://github.com/wallit/wallit-nodejs-sdk/issues) here on GitHub if you have any suggestions, requests, or find a bug.

 ### Author